26 AI Robotics Companies Driving Innovation

 Applying artificial intelligence to robotics is all about furthering innovation.
 These intelligent machines include self-driving cars, autonomous drones, humanoid robots and autonomous farming equipment with applications for a variety of industries from retail and healthcare to agriculture and defense.
 They make use of sensors, computer vision technology, machine learning and other AI technologies to perform functions like navigating warehouses and sorting recyclables.

-AI Robot Technology
+What Is AI Robot Technology?

 Artificial intelligence is a branch of computer science that seeks to develop technology to simulate the workings of the human brain.
 Combined with the field of robotics, AI has been used to develop and innovate intelligent machines that can be used for everything from manufacturing to assisting healthcare providers.